 And to compensate for this higher worth, stock prices must rise.

 (Just so you know, this isn’t a clever theory of ours.
-It’s a time-tested fact.
-One this chart from Citigroup confirms.)
+It’s a time-tested fact.)

 So if the majority of companies report better than expected earnings, it stands to reason that the majority of stock prices will also trend higher.